Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMDiskStorage.md

 ### -Volumes
 Indicates that the cmdlet retrieves only volumes.
-If this switch is not specified, the cmdlet will retrieve only disks.
+If this paramter is not specified, the cmdlet only gets disks.

 ```yaml
 Type: SwitchParameter